Executive Team and Senior Management

 VP, External Affairs

-Drew is External Affairs Director at Global Footprint Network.
+Drew is Vice President of External Affairs at Global Footprint Network.
 He brings to the organization over 20 years of leadership in academia, start-ups, businesses and social enterprise.
 As Dean at Stanford University, he helped advance a diverse portfolio of academic institutes, programs and projects through work with entrepreneurs, tech companies, venture capitalists and students.
 He was awarded the National Council on Education’s Award of Merit for his educational trailblazing.

 Drew left Stanford to co-found one of the first consulting firms for internet and new media companies.
 He advised over 200 start-ups, worked with investors, organized international consortia focused on internet roll outs globally and founded one of the first start-up internet incubators.
 He served as investor, board member, chief strategist, chief capital officer and interim CEO.
 Moving into government policy, he helped raise funds for many significant achievements including the first internet advocacy campaign in history (watershed protection), the first urban greenbelt campaign and indigenous peoples’ control of natural resources around the globe.
 Drew was honored by a wide variety of local, regional, and national governments, as well as non-profits, corporations and foundations.